-The following extracts are from the Neighbourhood Plan

-The context of national and adopted Local Plan policy is given at Appendix 1 of this document.
+The following extracts are from the emerging Neighbourhood Plan vision statement, Oct 2019 Pre-Submission draft (hereinafter the NP 2019).
+The context of national and adopted Local Pllan policy is given at Appendix 1.

 Community objectives.

 A green, clean and safe environment